 My point here is that social media is fast and unforgiving.
 Mistakes like these can be made quickly.
 And, your state’s insurance department will hold you accountable.
 But, this doesn’t mean your agency should avoid social media advertising.
 Actually, that would be a huge disservice to your agency because social media can really benefit your agency.
 However, just with traditional advertising, insurance producers should take their time with social media advertising.

 This is just the tip of the iceberg when it comes to protecting your agency when advertising on social media.
 Do you want to learn more?
-Swipe Right: Rules and Regulations to Advertising on Social Media, which takes place next Tuesday, June 29, 2021, from 1-2 p.m., is my class that will teach you the do’s and don’ts of advertising your agency online.
-And, you can earn continuing-education credits, too!
-Register today.
+Swipe Right: Rules and Regulations to Advertising on Social Media will teach you the do’s and don’ts of advertising your agency online.
+This class is available on demand in Connecticut, New Hampshire, New Jersey, New York and Vermont.